GiuseppeBaldini/Noteclip/README.md

 ### Execution from Run command

 I included a batch file to run the program directly from the Run window.
 On Windows, open it using the shortcut <code> Win + R</code> and then type <code> noteclip [note name] </code>.

 ### Improvements

-These are some of the things which can I believe could be done to make this little program more useful:
+These are some of the things which I believe could be done to make this little program more useful:

 * Check input for case sensitivity and common mistakes
 * Compatibility with more file formats beyond <code> .txt </code>